 In the nineteenth century, the Bishop of Besancon took care to beautify and to enlarge this place of pilgrimage.
 In 1913, however, a fire partly destroyed it.
 Rebuilt in 1920, the chapel was once again severely damaged by bombing during the liberation struggles in September 1944.

-In 1949, (150 years after the purchase of the chapel in 1799) a property company was formed by descendents of the families.
-With the support of and a proposal from The Besancon Diocesan Commission for Sacred Art, which included in particular Francois Mathey, Inspector of Historical Monuments, and Abbot Lucien Ledeur, it appealed to Le Corbusier, the only architect who might be able to give a new spirit to contemporary sacred architecture.
+In 1949, an estate company formed by descendants of the families who bought the chapel 150 years ago saw the light.
+With the support of and a proposal from The Besancon Diocesan Commission for Sacred Art, which included in particular Francois Mathey, Inspector of Historical Monuments, and Abbot Lucien Ledeur, the company called upon Le Corbusier, the only architect capable of giving a new spirit to contemporary sacred architecture.